AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

     }
     struct Car {
         new: bool,
-        // power_plant is a component of Car struct
+        // 'power_plant' is a component of 'Car' struct
         power_plant: Engine,
     }

 ----------------------
 Beware of Recursion!